-Q. What is the Honors Program?
+Q. What is the Honors College?

-A. The LSC-North Harris Honors Program is an academic program designed for high-achieving students seeking to improve their college transcripts and transferability with challenging coursework provided across all disciplines.
+A. The LSC-North Harris Honors College is an academic program designed for high-achieving students seeking to improve their college transcripts and transferability with challenging coursework provided across all disciplines.
 Students will be required to employ critical thinking skills to complete expanded research projects and participate in Honors-related activities and events aimed towards developing leadership.
 Honors students enjoy the freedom to work independently and collaboratively with faculty who encourage lively, engaging discourse and challenging activities inside and outside the classroom.

 Q. Who can participate in Honors?

 A. To be eligible to join the LSC-North Harris Honors College, first year students must met one of the following criteria:

 Current or transfer students may enroll in the Honors College if they have maintained a 3.25 GPA during 9 hours of completed college credit.

 Q. Will I receive recognition for participating in Honors?

 A. Yes, an Honors designation is recorded on your transcript for every Honors contract/section successfully.